TimPietrusky/atelier/docs/conventions.md

   - Assets table schema: `{ id, kind, type, data (base64), mime, bytes, metadata, createdAt }`
   - Workflow JSON stays tiny (~1KB instead of 500KB+)
   - Enables efficient filtering/sorting via Dexie indexes (createdAt, etc.)
-  - **NO KV duplication**: Assets are ONLY in the `assets` table, NOT in KV store (migrated in DB v2)
   - **NO legacy support**: `data` field is ONLY for text results; images MUST use `assetRef`
   - **Usage detection**: Assets are "in use" ONLY if in `config.uploadedAssetRef`; NOT if in result/resultHistory (those are just outputs)
-  - **Asset deletion**: When an asset is deleted, ALL references are automatically removed from result histories across all workflows
+  - **Asset deletion**: When deleted, ALL references auto-removed from result histories across all workflows
 - **Result history management**:
   - Each result in `resultHistory` has a unique `id` (auto-generated as `${Date.now()}-${random}`).
   - Use `removeFromResultHistory(workflowId, nodeId, resultId)` to delete specific results by ID (race-condition safe).